ItsAras/OOP2/README.md

 2. Run setup.exe file.
 3. Follow installation wizard and complete the installation.
 Choose where to install the program.
 4. Run program .exe file to start the program.

+Usage:
+1. Choose your container type and run the program.
+2. You will be asked if you want to read data from a file (If you have a file to read from press - Y, else press - N).
+If you proceed with this option you will need to choose which method you will use to sort students (0 OR 1).
+After that you type your file's name and the results will be outputted into results.txt file.
+3. Next you will be asked if you want to generate a file.
+(If you want to generate press - Y, else press - N).
+If you proceed with this option you will be asked how much students and grades you want to generate.
+After your input a file will be generated.
+4. Next you will be asked if you want to run a benchmark.
+(If you want to generate press - Y, else press - N).
+If you proceed with this option you will be asked which method you will want to use for students diving (0 OR 1).
+After that you need to choose your file with students and your program will be benchmarked.
+5. After that you will have a manual student and grade reading from console.